anarchitech/equatesinator/README.md

 # This Fork

 This is forked from https://github.com/nimblemachines/kinetis-chip-equates.
 The name has been changed to protect the diginity of the daf from the doodlings of the doof.
-For now I've kept the original README below, although that bit "What if my chip is missing?" and the MCUXpresso SDK Builder should be ignored.
+For now I've kept the original README below, although that optimistic section "What if my chip is missing?" and the MCUXpresso SDK Builder should be ignored.
 I feel like it's a bit misleading; the only focus of that weird online SDK seems to be NXP products.

 You're far better off just copying Makefile_original and hacking it.
 It's pretty obvious, just make sure that your source file is NAME.svd as opposed to, say, esp8266.base.svd.
 That one broke the lua script.
-(You can also look at the Makefile_esp8266 to see what I had to do there to handle a less than complete svd file.)
+(You can also look at the Makefile_esp8266 and novectors_print-regs-generic.lua to see what I had tweak to handle a less than complete svd file.)

-One change is that there will be multiple Makefiles to handle certain differences in svd's.
+One change is that there will likely be multiple Makefiles to handle certain differences in svd's.
+I'd rather do that than watch a damn Makefile grow into some peristaltically convulsing gluttonous Mr Creosote.
 There are svd's out there for the ESP8266, for example, that are ... less than complete, shall we say.
-So, in this repo, right now you'll find Makefile_original and Makefile_esp8266 and original_print-regs-generic.lua and novectors_print-regs-generic.lua
+Hence, in this repo right now you'll find Makefile_original and Makefile_esp8266 and original_print-regs-generic.lua and novectors_print-regs-generic.lua

 ### Example: Build esp8266.mu4
 ```